Lyquix/php-git-deploy/README.md

   * __EMAIL_NOTIFICATIONS__: (optional) email address to which a copy of the script output will be sent
   * __TIME_LIMIT__: maximum time allowed for each command, in seconds.
 60 should be fine unless your deployments are massive.
 Adjust if necessary.

+NOTE: do not include/track the files `deploy-config.php` and `VERSION` in your repository.

 ## Repository Setup

 If you are using a private repository you need to copy the public key to your repository: